chetbae/chetbae/README.md

 ### Hi, I'm Max 🌊

 Recently graduated with a degree in computer science and music performance at McGill University in Montreal, Quebec.

-Looking for New Grad opportunities!
+1+ years of experience working as a __software developer__ and software engineering intern.
+Looking for _Entry-level_ and _Junior Software Developer_ opportunities!

 I'd love to hear from you! maxzhangvancouver@gmail.com